Coastal evacuations urged as Hurricane Henri heads north

 New York hasn’t had a direct hit from a powerful cyclone since Superstorm Sandy wreaked havoc in 2012.
 Some of the most important repairs from that storm have been completed, but many projects designed to protect against future storms remain unfinished.

-With a top wind speed of 75 mph (120 kph) Saturday, Henri sped up to move north-northeast at 18 mph (29 kph) as of Saturday evening.
-It’s still about 335 miles (540 kilometers) south of Montauk Point on Long Island.
+With a top wind speed of 75 mph (120 kph) Saturday, Henri sped up to move north at 21 mph (33 kph) as of Saturday night.
+It was about 180 miles (290 kilometers) south-southeast of Montauk Point on Long Island.

 Southampton Town Supervisor Jay Schneiderman said the town was considering issuing a voluntary evacuation advisory for about 6,000 people.
 He said storm models showed that the storm’s center would run “smack on the town of Southampton.”
 He described a run on supplies like batteries and flashlights as people “are starting to wake up.”